ecssiah/libgdx-and-jruby/README.md

        ...

-Here you can see how to setup getters and setters and constants for a class in Ruby. pos will now be available as an instance variable defaulted to nil and can be accessed and read like this.
+Here you can see how to setup getters, setters, and constants for a class in Ruby. @pos will now be available as an instance variable defaulted to nil and can be accessed and read like this.

     @cam.position.x = @player.pos.x
     @player.pos = Vector2.new(0, 0)

-These can also be overriden if you need to put logic into a setter or getter in two different ways.
+These can also be overriden if you need to put extra logic into them.

     def pos(pos)

-        #Do things related to setting @pos
         @pos = pos
     end

 To access this one treat it as a method.

     @player.pos(Vector2.new)

-I often prefer overriding the = symbol though.
+I often prefer overriding = though.

     def pos=(pos)